 Your health and the health of your baby should be the top priority for your care team.
 Your doctor or midwife, nurse, and doula will make the final decisions necessary to ensure both of you are safe.
 But this is your pregnancy, your labor, and your delivery, and you have power in this journey.
 Always remember that you have choices and the right to advocate for yourself in hopes of making this moment as uniquely special in as safe a way as possible.
 A birth plan can be a great tool to help you achieve this goal.

-If you’re not sure where to start, Mae is here to support you during your pregnancy journey.
-Visit MeetMae.com to create a profile.
-Whether it’s birth plan support or questions about pregnancy symptoms, we are here for you every step of the way.
+If you’re not sure where to start, take our Birth Plan Quiz!
+Whether it’s birth plan or doula support or questions about pregnancy symptoms, Mae is here for you every step of the way.